beckym223/manual_work/E6_long_edited_old.md

 prices rise.
 But if government hires more police, nominal and real national income and product increase.
 It may well be argued
-3I am informed (by Lawrence Klein) that Norway once proposed the inclusion of housewives' output in national income and product and, for a time, estimated it.
-4I am indebted to Nancy Barrett for this point.
-See Barrett and Ines Bustillo (1985).

 ### ---Economics-1989-0-06.txt---